Orkut: what happened, sources, and modern alternatives

 Google announces the shutdown and closes Orkut on September 30.

-No. Google closed the service in 2014, so modern searches for Orkut login should be answered with archive and account-safety guidance.
+No. Google closed the service in 2014, so any old login attempt now leads back to archive and account-safety guidance.

 Google kept a public community archive for a time, while user accounts and interactive social features were retired.

-Most nostalgia searches come from former users looking for communities, scraps, photos, old friends, and the history of Google social products.
+Most are looking for communities, scraps, photos, old friends, and the history of Google social products.